trimstray/nginx-admins-handbook/README.md

   > It is recommended to disable any modules which are not required as this will minimize the risk of any potential attacks by limiting the operations allowed by the web server.

-  > The best way to disable unused modules you should use the `configure` option during installation.
+  > The best way to unload unused modules is use the `configure` option during installation.

+  > If you have static linking a shared module you should re-compile NGINX.

 ###### Example